 Plus cost of personal Equine Assisted Psychotherapy / congruent psychotherapy sessions.

 What support will you get?

-After completion of training students/practitioners will:
+After completion of training and certification students/practitioners will:

 - Join EPI Online Network Group

 - Access ongoing Professional Development opportunities – Advanced / Specialist Training, Conferences, Assisting in training etc.